esawdust/eagledroppings/README.md

 You can import a design into Eagle but if it's the second instance of the design, you're forced to rename all the components and nets to not conflict with those already there.
-This is obviously a very tedious and error-prone process and is what eagleclone alleviates.
+This is obviously a very tedious and error-prone process and is what _eagleclone_ alleviates.

-In short, eagleclone, creates multiple instances of a particular layout so you don't have to re-layout the same module multiple times or fuss with renaming through the EAGLE import dialog box.
+In short, _eagleclone_, creates multiple instances of a particular layout so you don't have to re-layout the same module multiple times or fuss with renaming through the EAGLE import dialog box.